Hunted Down and Other Tales

 The final story with the unlikely title Hi, I’d Like To Add You To My Professional Network on LinkedIn remixes ‘Hunted Down’ with remixer Simon Groth taking the place of Clarke.
 The story begins with Groth’s previously published characters accosting him as per the original story, until Marcus Clarke himself appears, incensed at the butchery that is happening with his work.

 This book was originally published in a highly bespoke first edition where the text 'breaks off' the page onto circus posters, beer coaster and newspaper clippings.

-The much more readily available second edition preserves much of the playfulness and design of the original in a package that's more friendly for mass production.
+The second edition preserved much of the playfulness and design of the original, but in a package that was more friendly for mass production.